Saturday, October 31, 2009 at 6:39 AM

 Saturday, October 10, 2009 at 8:18 AM

-For no matter how they rationalize it, there’s no denying that the (European) Nobel Committee awarded him the 2009 Nobel Peace Prize today (just 9 months into his presidency) not for what he has done, but for who he is.
+For no matter the rationalization, there’s no denying that the Nobel Committee awarded him the 2009 Nobel Peace Prize today (just 9 months into his presidency) not for what he has done, but for who he is.

 Only very rarely has a person to the same extent as Obama captured the world’s attention and given its people hope for a better future… [He has ushered in] a change in the international climate.